experiandataquality/ApertureStreamingSDK/README.md

 * ReconnectCount - The count of retry connection to Aperture Streaming.
 The value should be greater than or equal to 1.

 * RestartIntervalMilliSeconds - The interval to restart connection to Aperture Streaming.
-The value should be should be greater than or equal to 1.
+The value should be greater than or equal to 1.

 If consumer of Aperture Streaming SDK does not specify the configuration, below are the default values.